Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Methods

-One can calibrate the parameters of the management model ($r_i$, $G_{ij}$, $1\le i,j\le S_F$) such that it approximates the dynamics of fish populations in the operating model, Eq.~\eqref{eq:pdmm-general}, for states similar to the operating model's current state.
-We describe a mathematical method for achieving this in \OM{} Section~\ref{sec:calibr-mang-model}.
-The method is based on the assumption that responses of the populations of non-fish species to changes in fish populations are fast compared to the rate at which fish populations change, and is therefore expected to work best when the fish populations are close to equilibrium, where they change slowly.
-An analysis of the method reveals that structural instability of the operating model can lead to inaccurate approximations of the operating model by the management model and to structural instability of the management model itself (\OM{} Section~\ref{sec:effects-struct-inst-mod}).
-Our MSE is designed to capture the implications of these issue for management outcomes, because similar issues can be expected to arise with the management models used in practice.
+\OM~\ref{sec:calibr-mang-model} describes a method to calibrate the parameters of the management model ($r_i$, $G_{ij}$, $1\le i,j\le S_F$) such that it approximates the dynamics of fish populations in the operating model, Eq.~\eqref{eq:pdmm-general}, for states similar to the current.
+The method is based on the assumption that the responses of non-fish species to changes in fish populations are fast compared to these changes.
+It should therefore work best for fish populations close to equilibrium, where they change slowly.

+A mathematical analysis of the calibration method reveals that structural instability of the operating model can lead to inaccurate approximations of the operating model by the management model and to structural instability of the management model itself (\OM~\ref{sec:effects-struct-inst-mod}).
+Our MSE is designed to capture the implications for management outcomes of these effects and of incomplete representation of reality by the management model, because similar issues can arise for management models used in practice.
+For simplicity, the MSE does not consider measurement errors of population-dynamical parameters or implementation errors, and it assumes perfect knowledge of all $B_i$ and and $F_i$.

-Management strategies are applied in cycles simulating adaptive management.
-At the beginning of each cycle, the management model is re-calibrated to approximate the dynamics of the operating model for states similar to the current state.
-The mHCR is then re-parameterized based on the updated management model.
-A rather long period ($50$ years) is chosen for these cycles to allow the operating model to reach the equilibrium state corresponding to management under the current mHCR, if such an equilibrium exists, because, with our simple calibration algorithm, this results in better fits of the management model to the operating model in the subsequent cycle.
-We did not investigate the effect of shortening the management period on management outcomes.
+Management plans are applied in cycles simulating adaptive management.
+At the beginning of each cycle, the management model is calibrated to approximate the dynamics of the operating model for states similar to the current state.
+The multispecies harvest control rule (mHCR, see below) corresponding to the plan is then (re)parameterized using the management model and used throughout the management cycle.
+A rather long period ($50$ years) is chosen for these cycles to allow the operating model to reach an equilibrium, because, with our simple calibration algorithm, this results in better fit of the management model to the operating model in the next cycle.
+Conceivable effects of shorter management periods were not investigated.